JellyGamez/The-Heavy-Shop/README.md

 DATABASE_URL=
 ```

-After setting up your environment, update the **prisma/schema.prisma** for development use.
+After setting up your environment, update the **prisma/schema.prisma** file for development use.

 ```prisma
 datasource db {